jiwon-hae/SentinelAI/README.md

 ## 🌟 Overview

-**LLM Guardian** is an end-to-end observability and safety monitoring system for Large Language Models.
+**SentinelAI** is an end-to-end observability and safety monitoring system for Large Language Models.
 It provides **real-time telemetry**, **hallucination scoring**, **prompt injection detection**,
 **latency and performance monitoring**, and **incident generation** using **Datadog** and **Vertex AI/Gemini**.